petterik/tools.reducible-seq/Consumables.md

 The object returned by `consumable!` should be as fast or faster to iterate over in both reducing contexts as in seq contexts (first, rest) both chunked and not.

 ## Problems
-1. Making the feature a la carte.
-Sequence functions can opt-in to use the consumable features of:
-* Consumable in reducing contexts
-* Consumable in sequence contexts
-  * when composing with at least one other consumable
-  * when used alone.
+0. Extracting and composing the sequence functions' transducers.

-2. Keeping the semantics of the functions, i.e. the lazyness.
+1. Keeping the semantics of the functions, i.e. the lazyness.
 In a sequence context, the transducers are not allowed buffer results and must call the reducing functions a constant number of times per item.
 Concatenation is not allowed.
 But in a reducing context, both of these are legal.

-3. Implementing a single transducer sequence as fast as the current custom lazy-seq implementations.
+2. Implementing a single transducer sequence as fast as the current custom lazy-seq implementations.
   * I.e. making these two as fast:
     - (run! identity (map inc (range 1e6)))
     - (run! identity (consumable! (map inc (range 1e6))))
   * The current transducer sequence implementation is way too slow:
     - (run! identity (sequence (map inc) (range 1e6)))

+3. Making the feature a la carte.
+Sequence functions can opt-in to use the consumable features of:
+* Consumable in reducing contexts
+* Consumable in sequence contexts
+  * when composing with at least one other consumable
+  * when used alone.

 4. Getting the compiler to add the consumable optimizations when possible.
 It would not be ideal if Clojure devs introduced calls to a function like `consumable!` all over their code, when most of the time it's not beneficial.

 ## Progress

+Problems 0, 1 and 2 is mostly done.

+3 is almost there.
+Needs some clean up.

+4. I'm not sure whether I can do.